Fire ants (Solenopsis

 ants (Pogonomyrmex spp.) are

-bite first to anchor themselves before plunging
+ants bite to anchor themselves before plunging

 their stingers home.
 A small injection of venom,